google/openhtf/README.md

 ### Parameter
-In OpenHTF parlance, a parameter is any value that is being measured during the course of a testrun.
-Usaually, parameters are declared along with a spec that desribes what consitites a "passing" score for that value.
-If OpenHTF finishes the testrun and one or more paramters were out of spec, the result of the whole testrun will be considered a "fail".
+A parameter is any value that is being measured during the course of a testrun.
+Usually, parameters are declared along with a specification that desribes what constitutes a "passing" score for that value.
+If OpenHTF finishes the testrun and one or more paramters were out of that spec, the result of the whole testrun will be considered a "fail".